-- Development proposals adhere to the NPPF mitigation hierarchy, and in addition, demonstrate that proposals provide a minimum of 10% net gain in biodiversity against a pre-development baseline(19). - a) For major development of 10 or more dwellings or on sites of 0.5 hectares or more, the most recent national Biodiversity Metric will be used to calculate biodiversity net gain; - b) For minor development of 1 9 dwellings or on sites of less than 0.5 hectares the Small Sites Metric (or future equivalent) can will be applied; - c) Net gain should be provided on-site in the first instance, and then locally off-site (as close as possible to the development site, or if that is not possible, elsewhere within the Chichester Plan Area District) where it should contribute towards strategic networks such as green infrastructure, wildlife corridors or nature recovery networks; - d) Where agreed appropriate, off-site provision outside but neighbouring the Plan Area may be permitted provided land is deliverable in areas of strategic significance for biodiversity such as those identified within Local Nature Recovery Strategies; - e) aAs a last resort, and with the agreement of the local planning authority that on or local-off-site provision is not possible, applicants will be required to purchase credits for biodiversity gain through the national biodiversity credit scheme; - f) Development proposals will provide for the long-term management and maintenance of biodiversity features retained, and enhanced or created within the site or for those features created or enhanced off-site, for a minimum period of 30 years through planning obligations; and - g) Designated Losses to designated sites and irreplaceable habitats are excluded not calculated within from net gain metrics as they are irreplaceable.
+- 1. Development proposals adhere to the NPPF mitigation hierarchy, and in addition, demonstrate that proposals provide a minimum of 10% net gain in biodiversity against a pre-development baseline: - a) For major development of 10 or more dwellings or on sites of 0.5 hectares or more, the most recent national Biodiversity Metric will be used to calculate biodiversity net gain; - b) For minor development of 1-9 dwellings or on sites of less than 0.5 hectares the Small Sites Metric (or future equivalent) will be applied; - c) Net gain should be provided on-site in the first instance, and then locally off-site (as close as possible to the development site, or if that is not possible, elsewhere within Chichester District) where it should contribute towards strategic networks such as green infrastructure, wildlife corridors or nature recovery networks; - d) Where appropriate, as a last resort, and with the agreement of the local planning authority that on or local off-site provision is not possible, applicants will be required to purchase credits for biodiversity gain through the national biodiversity credit scheme; - e) Development will provide for the long-term management of biodiversity features retained and enhanced within the site or for those features created off-site, for a minimum period of 30 years through planning obligations; and - f) Designated sites and irreplaceable habitats are excluded from net gain metrics as they are irreplaceable.
 Proposals which may impact these sites will be required to satisfy the legislative tests as set out in Section 3 below. - 2.
-Development proposals should be accompanied by a biodiversity appraisal that assesses the level of existing ecological value of the site through adequate and proportionate information, and demonstrates that any adverse impacts are avoided or reduced in line with the mitigation hierarchy through an avoidance or mitigation plan: - a) Where an adverse impact on biodiversity is unavoidable, and no other option is available, this will only be supported where it has been demonstrated that the impact has been minimised as far as possible and, as a last resort, appropriate compensation provided for any remaining adverse impacts; - b) Opportunities to conserve, protect and enhance biodiversity and contribute to wildlife and habitats connectivity should be undertaken, including the preservation, restoration and recreation of priority habitats, ecological networks and the protection and recovery of priority species populations.
+Development proposals should be accompanied by a biodiversity appraisal that assesses the level of existing ecological value of the site through adequate and proportionate information, and demonstrates that any adverse impacts are avoided or reduced in line with the mitigation hierarchy through an avoidance or mitigation plan: - a) Where an adverse impact on biodiversity is unavoidable, and no other option is available, this will only be supported where it has been demonstrated that the impact has been minimised as far as possible and, as a last resort, appropriate compensation provided for any remaining adverse impacts; - b) Opportunities to conserve, protect and enhance biodiversity and contribute to wildlife and habitats connectivity should be undertaken, including the preservation, restoration and recreation of priority habitats, ecological networks and the protection and recovery of priority species populations. - 3.
+Development proposals that will have an impact on international, national, locally designated and irreplaceable habitats will be required to meet the following requirements: - a) Internationally Protected Sites (as shown on the policies map), including SPAs, SACs and Ramsar sites, or candidate and formally proposed versions of these designations: - i.
+Development proposals with the potential to impact on one or more international site(s) will be subject to a HRA to determine the potential for likely significant effects.
+Where likely significant effects may occur, development proposals will be subject to Appropriate Assessment.